reyesaldasoro/HeLa-Cell-Segmentation/README.md

 The outputs of this function are 2 matrices *Hela_nuclei* and *Hela_background* which will be three dimensional with as many levels as slices of the original data.

-**MEMORY** these functions load all the slices into a single matrix in Matlab.
+**MEMORY:** these functions load all the slices into a single matrix in Matlab.
 This has been tested with 300 slices of 2,000 x 2,000 pixels on a computer with 32GB RAM memory.
 Computers with less memory may have problems.
 If you have less memory available, You can run a loop and segment per slice as described in one of the chapters.
 This was tested on a computer with 8GB RAM.

 <a name="results"/>